New Delhi|HL

 The Union Health Ministry succeed to get ensuring modification of the travel advisory on 27th March 2019 by the US government.

-The US government’s Centre for Disease for Control and Prevention (CDC) has modified its advisory against travelling to India to which it had issued after zika cases were reported in and
+The US government’s Centre for Disease for Control and Prevention (CDC) has modified its advisory against travelling to India to which it had issued after zika cases were reported in Rajasthan and Madhya Pradesh.

 Between September to November 2018, India witnessed outbreaks of Zika virus disease in Jaipur as well as Bhopal and its neighbouring districts in Madhya Pradesh.
 Both the outbreaks were effectively contained through prompt public health interventions.
 No fresh cases of Zika virus disease have been reported from both the States since end of November 2018.